Joehaivo/ttf_viewer/README.md

 ## 1. Feature

-- Supported browse icons through drag and drop TTF file into the application window, also supported batch drag and drop.
+- Support browse icons through drag and drop TTF file into the application window, also supported batch drag and drop.
 (Except mobile phone)
-- Supported to open multiple font files at the same time.
+- Support to open multiple font files at the same time.
-- Supported to search icon by icon name (glyphName).
+- Support to search icon by icon name (glyphName).
-- Supported copy all glyph code (JSON format) to clipborad, convenient to your programming.
+- Support copy all glyph code (JSON format) to clipborad, convenient to your programming.
-- Supported change icon color.
+- Support change icon color.
+- Support automatic follow-up system language.(English and Chinese)
-- Supported multi-platform:
+- Support multi-platform:

 | Android | iOS  |                      WEB                      | MacOS | Windows | Linux |
 | :-----: | :--: | :-------------------------------------------: | :---: | :-----: | :---: |